TZstatsADS/fall2017-project1-YiranLi3538/doc/README.md

 # Project:
 ### Doc folder

-The doc directory contains the report or presentation files.
+The doc directory contains the report or presentation files: Project1_Inaugural_Yiran_Li.html.
 It can have subfolders.